nomeski80/big-bang-game/README.md

 # Big Bang game
 ![game screenshots on different screens](/assets/images/responsive.png)
 ## Welcome to Project 2
 This is my second website for my Code Institute Full stack developer course.
-I have decided to create a simple interactive game from the CI options of 'rock-paper-scissor-lizard-spock.
+[Click here to access deployed game](https://nomeski80.github.io/big-bang-game/) I have decided to create a simple interactive game from the CI options of 'rock-paper-scissor-lizard-spock.
 The game is a game of chance the the idea taken from the TV series The Big Bang Theory.
 According the the bigbangtheory.fandom webpage, the game was originally created by Sam Kass.

 The game has 5 options and the player plays against the computer by selecting on of the buttons.
 The game will then randomly select its own option and then compare it with the player's choice.
 Then depending on the result it will say who wins.
 There is a score counter for both the user and the computer.
 ## Homepage